dengyao1014/Speech-To-Shakespearean-Text/README.md

 ## Features

 - **Speech Recognition**: Converts your spoken words into text using the Web Speech API
-- **Shakespearean Translation**: Transforms modern English into Shakespearean style using the Fun Translations API
+- **Shakespearean Translation**: Transforms modern English into Shakespearean style using built-in transformation rules
 - **Modern UI**: Clean, responsive design that works on desktop and mobile devices
 - **Easy to Use**: Simple interface with clear instructions
+- **No API Dependency**: Works completely offline with no request limits

 ## How to Use